Lorenzo Fertitta: Fertitta Capital

-Philanthropy
+Donations

-Fertitta's philanthropic efforts include supporting his high school alma mater, Bishop Gorman, as well as the University of Nevada, Las Vegas (UNLV).
+Fertitta's donations include supporting his high school alma mater, Bishop Gorman, as well as the University of Nevada, Las Vegas (UNLV).
 In September 2016, the Fertitta family made a $10 million donation to UNLV to fund a 73,000-square-foot football facility that will be named The Fertitta Football Complex.

-Fertitta is a supporter of veterans and active duty students, having made contributions to the Lone Survivor Foundation, the Fisher House and the Intrepid Fallen Heroes Fund, which provide support for the families of military personnel lost or severely wounded in service to the United States.
+Fertitta made contributions to the Lone Survivor Foundation, the Fisher House and the Intrepid Fallen Heroes Fund, which provide support for the families of military personnel lost or severely wounded in service to the United States.

 On November 11, 2016, Lorenzo and Frank III established the Fertitta Veterans Program at New York University Stern, a full-time MBA program designed to support U.S. military veterans' transition to business school.
 As part of the program, 20 full-time MBA military students receive scholarship support and participate in a six-week, six-credit summer term that facilitates their transition to the academic and professional communities.

 In addition, Fertitta supports local Las Vegas charities including the Nathan Adelson Hospice, Catholic Charities of Southern Nevada, the Lou Ruvo Center for Brain Health and Three Square, a charity focused on providing wholesome food to those in need.

 Political activity

 He is third-cousin to fellow entrepreneur Tilman Fertitta.
 Lorenzo and his wife are major donors to the Republican Party and Republican candidates, having given more than $9,700,000 from 2009 to 2020, making him, along with his brother, one of the largest contributors in Nevada.

 Together with his spouse, Fertitta contributed $721,200 to Donald Trump's 2020 presidential campaign.

+In May 2026, Democrats from the House Oversight Committee started investigation in potential corruption, self-dealing and mismanagement at the DHS regarding the purchase in 2026 by Immigration and Customs Enforcement of a Boeing 737 from Valkyrie Aviation which the latter acquired in September 2025 from Fertitta Enterprises.

 Personal life

 Fertitta resides in Las Vegas, Nevada, with his wife Teresa and three children.

 Fertitta owns the 87 meter yacht Lonian and the associated 66 meter support vessel Hodor.
+Cost of the ships is estimated at more than $160 million and annual maintenance at 10-15% of the purchase price.
+The yachts sail under the flag of the Cayman Islands.